 The Pros of Dehydrated Food

 - It can effectively extend the shelf life of food.
-While moisture levels are not as minimal as in freeze-dried food, prolonged shelf life is certainly still achieved by this process.
+While moisture levels are not as minimal as in freeze-dried food, this process can still achieve prolonged shelf life.

 The Cons of Dehydrated Food

 - It takes longer to reconstitute than freeze-dried food.
 Contrary to freeze-dried food, which retains its original shape and texture when reconstituted, dehydrated food appears unappetizing.